JonRojas/intro_to_html_css/readme.md

 - utilize common HTML tags/elements
 - understand how selectors work in css
 - utilize common css properties
-- deploy static site using bitballoon

 ## Let's get to know each other!()
 - Introduce yourself!
   1. Name
   2. Where you're from
   3. What you do
-  4. Which superhero would you be and why
+  4. If you got stuck in the elevator coming up to the 8th floor, what would you talk about?

 ## Opening Framing()
 HTML and CSS is at the crux of everything that we do as web developers.
-Whether it's leveraging HTML using advanced frontend frameworks/libraries or simple static content.
+Whether it's leveraging HTML using advanced front-end frameworks/libraries or simple static content.

 ## Hyper Text Markup Language()
 Let's first talk about Hyper Text Markup Language.
 HTML is a cornerstone technology, used by most websites to create visually engaging webpages, user interfaces for web applications, and user interfaces for many mobile applications.
 HTML establishes a structure for the website and marks up the content to provide semantic meaning.